 4. Cross the Charles Bridge

 This medieval bridge is among the most famous bridges in the world and usually flocked by tourists.
 It also happens to be a popular shooting background for action scenes.
 As such, it appeared in Mission Impossible – Ghost Protocol (2011), Van Helsing (2004) and Blade II (2002).

 From the bridge, you can see Prague's "Eiffel Tower".
 Although smaller than the one in Pairs, the Petřín Lookout Tower is also made of a steel‐framework and thus looks very similar to the real thing.
 As the Sandemans tour guide told us, the tower was used as a filming location for the trashy American comedy EuroTrip (2004).
 Being a low budget production, the crew apparently filmed nearly all of backgrounds in the various European countries and cities in Prague.

-6. Prague Castle
+6. Soak up some history at Prague Castle

 Another famous landmark of Prague is the medieval Prague Castle.
 To learn about the history, it's best to book a guided tour though as there is not much information on‐site.